 Within the design phase, it is helpful to understand which products are easily obtained in the region to help with product selection, and also whether there are community programs that facilitate the reuse of excess materials.
+Select building materials with high durability and low maintenance, such as carpet tiles instead of full-floor carpets, when available.
+Choose manufacturers with end-of-life takeback programs that require manufacturers to take back materials at the end of their useful life for recycling or re-purposing.
 Designers may also determine the types of service contractors available in the area that may be able to provide additional services that eliminate waste, such as furniture leasing, rag washing, and entry mat services.
 Additionally, designers and/or operators should check that all service contracts include applicable requirements and clauses to ensure that contractors adhere to the same level of compliance.
 Example service contracts to be considered include custodial, pest control, landscape maintenance, and building maintenance contracts.
 The type of contracts used could have an effect on design if there are special requirements needed to support the contractor (e.g., area for compost, roll off container for landscape waste).